-The Swiss watch Manufacture has recently revealed their new 1681 Collection of dressy timekeeper.
-While the version in rose gold with central second hand looks fairly usual, the JeanRichard 1681 Ronde Small Seconds makes a strong impression, even despite its “plebeian” stainless steel body.
+The Swiss Manufacture has recently revealed their dressy 1681 Collection.
+While the version in 18-karat rose gold with central seconds hand is sort of underwhelming, the JeanRichard 1681 Ronde Small Seconds makes a strong impression, even despite its “plebeian” stainless steel body.

 Equipped with a milk-white lacquered dial, the new 1681 Ronde Small Seconds features a face, which is easily readable in broad daylight, but is also highly legible in darkness (something that you seldom see in a dress watch) thanks to greenish SuperLuminova compound covering its classic, leaf-shaped hands as well as the thirteen dots above the applied, baton-shaped hour markers.